Presentation Guidelines: 4-H Entertains

 - Animal acts, use of fire, groups requiring excessive time to set up and groups requiring special lighting are NOT allowed.

-- Use only cassette tapes of good quality.
+- Digital music must be of good quality.

 District 4-H Entertains Eligibility

 Acts participating at District will have been selected by their county.
 The acts will be comprised of youth between the ages of 9 and 18.
 Each act will be a MAXIMUM of 5 minutes.
 Acts will not use live animals, or hazardous materials such as live flame, live steel, firearms etc. (common sense is your best friend here).
 Should any talent act not meet these requirements, they will not be allowed to participate at either District or State.